 Hello!
 Thanks for reading.
 I have been tutoring youth aged 10 - 18 for nearly a decade, with experiences spanning New York, Memphis, and Baltimore.
 I received my BA in Urban Studies from New York University in 2009 and obtained my Master's of Science in Public Health Nutrition from Johns Hopkins University in 2013.
 I currently work as the Food Justice Program Coordinator for a large non-profit in New York City - helping high school and middle school students engage in critical thinking and service learning projects within an afterschool setting.
 My joy comes from helping children and young adults evolve as learners.
 There is nothing more fulfilling than seeing a young person's "aha" moment and I strive to reach that moment with patience, humor, and creativity.
 Every child learns and engages differently, and it is crucial that a tutor be aware of, attuned to and prepared for those differences.
 I believe that tutoring is about growing minds and forging connections and I believe my long history of successful tutoring partnerships attests to that fact.
 In my free time, I enjoy reading, writing poetry, taking online Coursera classes (they're a great resource!), hiking, practicing yoga, and exploring new places.

-Johns Hopkins University - MS, Public Health Nutrition
+Graduate Degree: Johns Hopkins University - Master of Science, Public Health Nutrition

 GRE Quantitative: 700

 GRE Verbal: 670

 Yoga, Reading, Poetry, Creative Nonfiction, Comedy, Running, Hiking, Travel, Film, Cooking, Philosophy